 How to install my wall-mounted handrail?

-As we've established, handrails are a legal requirement for homes, so you need to install one if you haven't already.
+As we've established, handrails are a legal requirement for homes under UK building regulations, so you need to install one if you haven't already.

-Fitting a wall-mounted handrail securely is fairly simple - by following our easy step-by-step guide, you should be able to install your handrail using the fixings it came with.
+Fitting a wall-mounted handrail securely at the side of the stairs is fairly simple - by following our easy step-by-step guide, you should be able to install your handrail using the fixings it came with.

 You'll need: